pubnub/c-core/unreal/README.md

 # Unreal Engine integration

-## Overview

 Our C-core SDK can be used together with [Unreal Engine](https://www.unrealengine.com/en-US).
-It's **not** a fully functional plugin yet, but it can easily be integrated into your project as a [Unreal Engine Module](https://docs.unrealengine.com/5.3/en-US/unreal-engine-modules/).
+It's **not** a fully functional plugin yet, but can easily be integrated into your project as a [Unreal Engine Module](https://docs.unrealengine.com/5.3/en-US/unreal-engine-modules/).

 ## How to setup PubNub C-Core SDK as a Unreal Engine Module